-If after signaling a turn or lane change the arrows flash rapidly or do not come on, a signal bulb could be burned out.
+If after signaling a turn or a lane change the arrows flash rapidly or does not come on, a signal bulb may be burned out.

 Have the bulbs replaced.
 If the bulb is not burned out, check the fuse.
-See Fuses on page 5-83.
+See Fuses and Circuit Breakers on page 5-99.